 Ingredion Incorporated is a corn wet milling facility located about four miles south of the city of Winston-Salem.
-The facility name was changed from Corn Products International to Ingredion Incorporated since the permit was last renewed.
 Raw corn is received and processed through wet milling into a variety of products including sweeteners (glucose), starches, animal feeds, and other products.
 Products are then shipped in bulk to customers via rail or truck.